SpatialViz-Bench: A Cognitively-Grounded Benchmark for Diagnosing Spatial Visualization in MLLMs: Abstract

 \section{Abstract}

-Humans can directly imagine and manipulate visual images in their minds, a capability known as \textit{spatial visualization}.
-While multi-modal Large Language Models (MLLMs) support imagination-based reasoning, \textit{spatial visualization} remains insufficiently evaluated, typically embedded within broader mathematical and logical assessments.
-Existing evaluations often rely on IQ tests or math competitions that may overlap with training data, compromising assessment reliability.
-To this end, we introduce \textbf{\textit{SpatialViz-Bench}}, a comprehensive multi-modal benchmark for \textit{spatial visualization} with \emph{12} tasks across \emph{4} sub-abilities, comprising \emph{1,180} automatically generated problems.
-Our evaluation of \emph{33} state-of-the-art MLLMs not only reveals wide performance variations and demonstrates the benchmark's strong discriminative power, but also uncovers counter-intuitive findings: models show difficulty perception misaligned with human intuition, exhibit dramatic 2D-to-3D performance cliffs, default to formulaic derivation over visualization, and paradoxically suffer performance degradation from Chain-of-Thought prompting in open-source models.
-Through statistical and qualitative analysis of error types, SpatialViz-Bench demonstrates that state-of-the-art MLLMs continue to exhibit deficiencies in \textit{spatial visualization} tasks, thereby addressing a significant lacuna in the field.
+Humans can imagine and manipulate visual images mentally, a capability known as \textit{spatial visualization}.
+While many multi-modal benchmarks assess reasoning on visible visual information, the ability to infer unseen relationships through spatial visualization remains insufficiently evaluated as a spatial skill.
+This reliance on publicly sourced problems from IQ tests or math competitions risks data contamination and compromises assessment reliability.
+To this end, we introduce \textbf{\textit{SpatialViz-Bench}}, a comprehensive multi-modal benchmark for \textit{spatial visualization} with \emph{12} tasks across \emph{4} sub-abilities, comprising \emph{1,180} programmatically generated problems, a scalable framework that allows for expansion to ensure fair and continuously reliable evaluations.
+Our evaluation of \emph{27} Multi-modal Large Language Models (MLLMs) reveals wide performance variations, demonstrates the benchmark's strong discriminative power, and uncovers counter-intuitive findings: Chain-of-Thought (CoT) prompting paradoxically degrades accuracy on open-source models.
+Through statistical and qualitative analysis of error types, SpatialViz-Bench demonstrates that state-of-the-art MLLMs exhibit deficiencies in \textit{spatial visualization} tasks, thereby addressing a significant lacuna in the field.
 The benchmark data and evaluation code are publicly available. \footnote[1]{ }